New trading rules

 Round up of latest news for businesses

-The Chancellor of the Duchy of Lancaster, Rt Hon Michael Gove MP, announced a £20 million SME Brexit Support Fund to support small and medium sized businesses (SMEs) to adjust to new customs, rules of origin, and VAT rules when trading with the EU.
-SMEs who trade only with the EU, and are therefore new to importing and exporting processes, will be encouraged to apply for grants of up to £2,000 for each trader to pay for practical support, including training and professional advice, to ensure they can continue trading effectively with the EU.
+A £20 million SME Brexit Support Fund will support small and medium sized businesses (SMEs) with changes to trade rules with the EU.
+Those SMEs who trade only with the EU, and are therefore new to importing and exporting processes, will be encouraged to apply for grants of up to £2,000.
+This will pay for each trader to receive practical support, including training and professional advice, to ensure they can continue trading effectively with the EU.
 The Fund will help businesses to prepare for the implementation of import controls which come into force from April and July 2021.

 DIT has produced 60-second walkthrough videos for two online tools.
 Check How to Export Goods provides information for UK businesses that export goods out of the UK, while Trade with the UK provides information for international businesses that exports good into the UK.